sohangithubpro/Custom-Mac-unit-Deployment-in-Neural-Network/README.md

 - Automated document processing
 - Digital assistants
 - Biometric authentication
-- Other embedded/edge AI applications
+- Edge/embedded AI accelerators

 ---

 ## Outcome
-By combining **precision-scalable multipliers** and **domino logic circuits**, this project demonstrates a **fast, power-efficient, and accurate hardware implementation** for digit recognition.
-The framework positions itself as a **competitive embedded AI platform** capable of accelerating character recognition tasks in real-world applications.
+By combining a **custom MAC unit**, **precision-scalable multipliers**, and **domino logic circuits**, this project delivers a **fast, power-efficient, and accurate hardware implementation** for handwritten digit recognition using the MNIST dataset.

+Compared to conventional implementations, the design achieves:
+- **Lower power** (reduced dynamic switching due to optimized MAC design)
+- **Improved speed** (domino logic acceleration)
+- **Maintained accuracy** (no degradation despite quantization and hardware constraints)

+This makes the framework a strong candidate for **edge AI deployment**, where low-power real-time character recognition is essential.